amazon-ion/ion-schema/docs/spec.md

 imports; specified imports are performed in order, and an import that cannot be resolved must result in an error.
 If two types with the same name are imported, or if a type defined within a schema has the same name as an imported type, this must result in an error.
+Only named, top-level types of a schema may be imported in another schema.

 # Schema Authorities